-The File key menu allows you to save and load setups, traces, states, limit-line tables, screens, signal lists, reports, and amplitude correction factors to or from analyzer memory or the floppy disk drive.
+The File key menu saves/loads setups, traces, states, limit-line tables, screens, measurement results, and amplitude correction factors to or from analyzer memory or the floppy disk drive.
 The Save key immediately executes the Save Now function defined under File in your User's guide.

-The Print Setup menu keys allow you to configure hardcopy outputs.
+The Print Setup menu keys configure hardcopy outputs.
 The Print key immediately sends hardcopy data to the printer.
 See your User's guide for more details.

-- 8 MARKER functions control the markers, read out frequencies and amplitudes along the analyzer trace, automatically locate the signals of highest amplitude, and access functions like Marker Noise and Band Power. - The Media Door on the right side of the front panel accesses the 3.5 inch disk drive and the Earphone connector.
-The earphone connector provides a connection for an earphone jack which bypasses the internal speaker. - The Data Control Keys, which include the step keys, knob, and numeric keypad, allow you to change the numeric value of an active function such as center frequency, start frequency, resolution bandwidth, and marker position.
+MARKER functions control the markers, read out frequencies and amplitudes along the analyzer trace, automatically locate the signals of highest amplitude, and access functions like Marker Noise and Band Power.

+The Media Door on the right side of the front panel accesses the 3.5 inch disk drive and the Earphone connector.
+The earphone connector provides a connection for an earphone jack which bypasses the internal speaker.

+The Data Control Keys, which include the step keys, knob, and numeric keypad, change the numeric value of an active function such as center frequency, start frequency, resolution bandwidth, and marker position.